 Scottville is a very small city located in the state of Michigan.
-With a population of 1,367 people and just one neighborhood, Scottville is the 427th largest community in Michigan.
-Much of the housing stock in Scottville was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 1,356 people and just one neighborhood, Scottville is the 427th largest community in Michigan.
+Scottville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Scottville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Scottville are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Scottville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Scottville is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Scottville who work in office and administrative support (18.55%), sales jobs (13.04%), and food service (7.10%).

-Being a small city, Scottville does not have a public transit system used by locals to get to and from work.
+Scottville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Scottville in 2022 was $33,282, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
 This equates to an annual income of $133,128 for a family of four.
 However, Scottville contains both very wealthy and poor people as well.